Xdecosee/cs2102group31/README.md

 A "node_modules" folder should be created in your directory and as this folder shouldn't be pushed to github, I have added it in a gitignore file.

 3. Go to select.js and change the password field at the Pool code to your postgres password.
+Change the database name as well.
 Remember not to push your password into github and change it back to ****.

 ### Ejs and js file Tutorial
 1. Ejs file are like the front end pages (i.e. html page).
 Stored under views folder.